 1. Heal from within using Ayurvedic herbal supplements

-Referred to as “nature’s Xanax”, Ashwagandha is a herb proven to increase the body’s ability to cope with stress and therefore reduce anxiety.
+Referred to as ‘nature’s Xanax’, Ashwagandha is a herb proven to increase the body’s ability to cope with stress and therefore reduce anxiety.
 The science is undeniable - in a clinical study, 88% of adults who suffered from chronic stress felt calmer as a result of using the supplement.
 It’s believed to work by blocking the pathways in the brain that lead to stress receptors, and does so without the need for any synthesised chemicals.

-For focus: BrahmiSometimes called Bacopa, this ingredient has been used for centuries to help steady a restless mind.
-Researchers have found it to be effective in reducing symptoms in up to 85% of children with ADHD, and is prescribed to improve memory for patients with Alzheimer’s disease.
-So if you’re lacking in motivation or stuck in a vicious-procrastination-cycle (it happens to the best of us) introducing brahmi into your routine could help ramp up your productivity levels.
+Sometimes called Bacopa, this ingredient has been used for centuries to help steady a restless mind.
+Researchers have found it to be effective in reducing symptoms in up to 85% of children with ADHD, and it’s also prescribed to patients with Alzheimer’s Disease to help improve their memory.
+So, if you’re lacking motivation or are stuck in a vicious procrastination cycle, (it happens to the best of us), introducing Brahmi into your routine could help ramp up your productivity levels.

-For neurological health: AmlaThe ‘Indian gooseberry’ is positively bursting with nutrition, fiber and antioxidants that offer a banquet for the brain.
-Amla helps to fight free radicals (unstable atoms that contribute to damaged and ageing cells) and has a high citric acid content that counteracts accumulations of iron, a phenomenon linked to many neurological conditions including Alzheimers and strokes.
+This ‘Indian Gooseberry’ is positively bursting with nutrition, fibre and antioxidants.
+Put simply, it’s a banquet for the brain and human body.
+Amla helps to fight free radicals (unstable atoms that contribute to damaged and ageing cells) and has a high citric acid content that counteracts accumulations of iron - a phenomenon linked too many neurological conditions and mental health issues.

-We don’t need to tell you about the many benefits of regular meditation: everyone from yoga gurus to hot-shot CEOs wax lyrical about the immensely positive impacts it can have for your mental and physical health.
-But if you’re new to it, the prospect of sitting still and silent for any period of time could feel a bit daunting.
+2. Practice mindfulnessWe don’t need to tell you about the benefits of regular meditation.
+Everyone from yoga gurus to hot-shot CEOs seem to be waxing lyrical about the positive impact it can have for your mental and physical health.
+But if you’re new to it, the prospect of sitting still and silent could feel a bit daunting.

 3. Work out which workout is best for you

-Not sure what your Dosha type is?
+Not sure what your dosha type is?
 Take our quiz to find out.

 4. Teach yourself to form positive habits

-Habits get a bad wrap: the word is often used to describe undesirable traits and behaviours, but a habit is nothing more than a learned behaviour, and with the help of a little mindful magic we can form new ones that enrich our lives almost automatically.
+Habits get a bad wrap.
+The word is often used to describe undesirable traits and behaviours, but a habit is nothing more than a learned behaviour.
+Plus, with the help of a little mindful magic, we can form new ones that enrich our lives almost automatically.

-5. Feed your Dosha
+5. Feed your dosha